 National Pet Fire Safety Day

-Observed annually on July 15th, National Pet Fire Safety Day is a holiday that encourages everyone to take the time to learn more about what they need to do to keep their pets safe if there’s a fire.
-Every year, approximately 40,000 pets die in residential fires-most of them from smoke inhalation.
+Observed annually on July 15th, National Pet Fire Safety Day is a holiday that encourages everyone to learn more about how to keep their pets safe in the event of a fire.
+Every year, approximately 40,000 pets die in residential fires—most from smoke inhalation.

-This is a tragedy that far too many pet owners aren’t prepared to deal with.
-That’s why everyone is encouraged on this day to learn how to protect their pets and their homes from fire.
-This is a holiday that’s been observed since 2009 and is just as relevant today as it was back then.
+This tragedy is something many pet owners are not prepared for.
+That’s why everyone is encouraged on this day to learn how to protect their pets and homes from fire.
+This holiday has been observed since 2009 and remains just as relevant today as it was back then.

-National Pet Fire Safety Day was invented in 2009 by ADT Security and the Kennel Club.
-These two organizations wanted to found a day that would educate pet owners about the importance of taking preventative measures to protect their homes and their pets.
-It’s been a holiday that’s been observed ever since.
+National Pet Fire Safety Day was created in 2009 by ADT Security Services and The American Kennel Club.
+These organizations wanted to establish a day to educate pet owners about the importance of taking preventative measures to protect their homes and pets.
+It has been observed ever since.

-If you’re looking for where to start when it comes to pet safety, then allow us to tell you that you’ve come to the right place.
-We’re going to list some of the steps to making your home safer for your pet.
-Let’s take a look at them so that you can move towards protecting your pets.
+If you’re looking for a starting point regarding pet safety, you’ve come to the right place.
+We’re going to list some steps to make your home safer for your pet.
+Let’s take a look at them so you can begin to protect your pets.

 • Never leave lit candles or fireplaces unattended.

-• Remove stove knobs or use a knob cover to prevent animals from lighting the stove’s burners.
+• Remove stove knobs or use knob covers to prevent animals from turning on the stove’s burners.

-• Put a sticker on each entrance to your home that lets firefighters know that you have a pet inside.
+• Place a sticker on each entrance to your home to let firefighters know you have pets inside.

-• After a fire, keep an eye on your pet to watch for signs of smoke inhalation.
+• After a fire, monitor your pet for signs of smoke inhalation.

 Observing National Pet Fire Safety Day

-Pet owners who are looking to observe this holiday can do so by taking the time to create their pet protection plan and putting it into operation.
-It’s also a good day to spread the word about this holiday by using the hashtag #NationalPetFireSafetyDay on your social media accounts.
+Pet owners looking to observe this holiday can do so by taking the time to create their pet protection plan and implementing it.
+It’s also a good day to spread the word about this holiday by using the hashtag #NationalPetFireSafetyDay on social media accounts.

 When is it?